Reflecting Upon Irreducible Mind

 due to his agenda); Kelly et al four stars.

-think that Irreducible Mind book is only "one star" above Dennett's books?
+really think that Irreducible Mind book is only "one star" above Dennett's

-Do you really think that, in regard to the consciousness debate, Irreducible
+books?
+Do you really think that, in regard to the consciousness debate,

-Mind is only "one star" above Dennett's books regarding the truth of the
+Irreducible Mind is only "one star" above Dennett's books regarding the

-matter?
+truth of the matter?
 Is Irreducible Mind only "one star" better than Dennett's?
-Does

-Julio's "two stars" rating of Irreducible Mind prevent eventual buyers of
+Does Julio's "two stars" rating of Irreducible Mind prevent eventual buyers

-such book to read it?
-(Obviously, Julio would say that his purpose is not
+of such book to read it?
+(Obviously, Julio would say that his purpose is

-that; his purpose is to give the rate he considers correct; but the point
+not that; his purpose is to give the rate he considers correct; but the

-is that it can convince many potential buyers of it that the book is not
+rating is that it can convince many potential buyers of it that the book

 expensive